Evanescent Electron Wave Spin: Electron wave spin

-In this paper, we plan to demonstrate the evanescent wave spin by solving the Dirac equation in a quantum well rigorously and obtaining analytical expressions for the wavefunctions and current densities both inside and outside the quantum well.
-We will demonstrate that the evanescent wave diminishes at high potentials but remains within the skin depth region even for the infinite quantum well due to the wavefunction continuity at the boundary.
-Finally, we intend to discuss the implications of these findings on quantum detection and quantum information technologies.
+This paper is structured as follows: in Section~\ref{sec:Finite}, we rigorously solve the Dirac equation for an electron in a quantum well and derive analytical expressions for the corresponding wavefunctions.
+In Section~\ref{sec:Evanes}, we calculate the current densities both inside and outside the quantum well, demonstrating the existence of an evanescent wave even in the case of an infinite quantum well.
+In Section~\ref{sec:EvaneSpin}, we focus on the spin behavior of the evanescent wave and discuss the broader implications for quantum mechanics interpretations and technological applications.